icebert04/icebert04.github.io/_posts/2018-1-23-the-korean-magnet.md

 But Erron still finds time to check on us, probed if the place that we are staying is safe, and gave us tips and advices about the island.
 He even took pictures of us and gave the printed copies to us before we went back to Manila.

-You see, it is Erron's friendly personality, generosity, and deep knowledge about the island of Boracay and all of the people living in it, made him a ideal Korean Magnet.
+You see, it is Erron's friendly personality, generosity, and deep knowledge about the island of Boracay and all of the people living in it, made him a ideal **Korean Magnet**.
 Erron is a protypical tour guide of the new generation.

-It's nice to be a Magnet of Something.
+It's nice to be a **Magnet of Something**.
 If we are magnets, we can attract a lot of positive things like money, friends, adventures, business opportunities, and wonderful memories that we will treasure forever.
 Let's be Magnets.... shall we!